nikolidaig/nikolidaig/README.md

 ### Hi there 👋

-I'm Nikoli, an English student at Coastal Carolina University.
-Although I'm not looking for a software development career, I enjoy dabbling in technologies like Typescript, Rust, Python, and Typst.
+I'm Nikoli, a graduate student at Coastal Carolina University.